pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_53.md

-15 Specific contracts under a framework contract, direct contracts (i.e. not under a framework contract) or sub- contracts.
+15 Specific contracts under a framework contract, direct contracts (i.e. not under a framework contract) or subcontracts.

-20